 How to clean stainless steel pans

-- Fill the bottom of the dirty pan with a layer of warm water and add 200ml of vinegar.
+- To properly clean stainless steel pans, fill the bottom of the dirty pan with a layer of warm water and add 200ml of vinegar.

 - Bring the pan of water to the boil.
 You may notice it already getting cleaner by the second.